The best budgeting apps of 2021

 In our testing, we found that the strong suite of this app isn’t its budgeting features, even though you’re able to link your credit cards and financial accounts to it, including investment accounts.
 Credit card purchases are categorized, but you aren’t able to split transactions across multiple categories.
 For example, if you make a large purchase at Target that includes both clothing and groceries, you can’t separate the transaction into its respective categories.

-Yes, you can set monthly spending targets and see your information in real-time, but when it comes specifically to budgeting, other apps are more appropriate.
+Yes, you can set monthly spending targets and see your information in real time, but when it comes specifically to budgeting, other apps are more appropriate.

 Mvelopes (basic plan: $5.99/month or $54.99/year; Plus plan: $18.99/month or $189.99/year)